Duilio Loi: Biography

-Loi was born in Trieste in 1929, to a father from Sardinia and mother from Friuli Venezia Giulia.
+Loi was born in Trieste in 1929, to a father from Sardinia and mother from Friuli-Venezia Giulia.

 Loi fought many outstanding fighters in his career, including three bouts with lightweight great Carlos Ortiz.
 Although all their fights were close, Loi won two out of three bouts, which were all for the world light welterweight title.

 The first bout, which was nationally televised in the US, took place on 16 June 1960 at Cow Palace in Daly City, California.
 In what would be one of only two US appearances, Loi was defeated after 15 rounds, with a controversial split-decision in Ortiz' favour.

 Less than three months later the two met again for a rematch, this time in Loi's native Italy.
 The bout took place at Milan's famous San Siro stadium, in front of a record crowd of 65,000.
 Loi came through strongly in the late rounds to become World Champion by majority decision.

 The next year a third bout took place, again at the San Siro.
 Loi knocked down Ortiz in the sixth and earned a victory by unanimous decision to defend his title.

+After his retirement, Duillio Loi's life was marked by a personal tragedy.
+In 1975, his son Vittorio, a neo-fascist militant, was sentenced to ten years in prison for causing the death of a policeman in a street clash.

 Loi was inducted into the International Boxing Hall of Fame in 2005.
 His daughter Bonaria accepted the award on his behalf, because Loi was suffering from Alzheimer's disease.
 Loi died in January 2008 at the age of 78 in Treviso, Italy, and is buried at the Monumental Cemetery of Milan.